sreekruthy/findebate/README.md

 | Leader Agent | Gemini 2.5 Flash | Final synthesis → BUY / SELL / HOLD |

+### Scoring

+Each agent produces a score from 0–10.
+These are displayed individually in the UI as reference.
+The final BUY / SELL / HOLD decision is made by the Leader Agent based on debate argument strength, not a numerical average.

 ## Output Structure (Python Dict)

 `run_debate("Apple")` returns a single dict with everything the UI needs: